12 Nutrient Transfer During Pregnancy

 Nutrient Needs Start Increasing During the Second Trimester Reaching a Peak During the Weeks Before Birth

-During the first weeks of pregnancy the fetus will require very little nutrients and will suffice.
-When does the mother need to eat for two or is this ever necessary?
+During the first weeks of pregnancy the fetus will require very little nutrients and histiotrophic nutrition will suffice.
+When does the mother need to eat for two, or is this ever necessary?

 After all organs are mapped out, the fetal growth starts to accelerate after 16 weeks.
-Interesting, is that the growing fetus does not only gain weight—See the bend in the curve around week 24 in the lower left graph above when growth speeds up?—, but the body composition changes as well.
+Interestingly the growing fetus does not only gain weight—See the bend in the curve around week 24 in the lower left graph above when growth speeds up?—but the body composition changes as well.

-An adult human has a water content of 50 to 60 %.
-A fetus at 25 weeks of gestation is mostly water—88%.
-Secondly, a fetus at 25 weeks has very little body fat.
-Only 1 %.
-Throughout the remaining pregnancy the body water comes down to 75 %, fat free mass increases, and during the last weeks of pregnancy the fetus accumulates fat deposits.
+An adult human has a water content of 50-60%.
+A fetus at 25 weeks of gestation is mostly water—88%—and has very little body fat, only 1%.
+Throughout the remaining pregnancy, the body water comes down to 75%, fat free mass increases, and during the last weeks of pregnancy the fetus accumulates fat deposits.

 The important part is that the need for some nutrients and energy increases during the second trimester.
-Other nutrients such as fat-soluble vitamins don’t have an increased need until the final weeks of the pregnancy.
+Other nutrients such as fat-soluble vitamins do not have an increased need until the final weeks of the pregnancy.

-I know, I haven’t answered the Eating for Two question.
-I’ll get to it.
-First let’s have a look how the nutrients get to the fetus.
+I know, I have not answered the Eating for Two question.
+I will get to it.
+First, we will have a look how the nutrients get to the fetus.

 The Placenta Mediates Between Fetus and Mother